RE-MODEL/Phase-1-Discovering-open-source/README.md

-# Phase-1: Discovering open source
+# REMODEL Phase 1: Discovering open source

 ## What is REMODEL?
 REMODEL is an initiative to explore how manufacturing businesses can use open source methodologies and principles to develop economically sustainable strategies and business models for physical products.